JRequest/JRequest.Net/README.md

 # JRequest.Net
 JRequest.NET is a powerful library which allows applications to call web APIs using JSON.
+## Benefits and Features
+* Abstracts the complexity of calling web APIs.
+* Supports HTTP and FTP web APIs.
+* Supports Request dependency.
 ## Getting Started
 ### Prerequisites
 * .NET Standard 2.0